selectel/terraform-provider-selectel/website/docs/r/craas_registry_v1.html.markdown

 page_title: "Selectel: selectel_craas_registry_v1"
 sidebar_current: "docs-selectel-resource-craas-registry-v1"
 description: |-
-Manages a V1 registry resource within Selectel Container Registry Service.
+  Creates and manages a registry in Selectel Container Registry using public API v1.
 ---

 # selectel\_craas\_registry\_v1

 Creates and manages a registry in Container Registry using public API v1.
 For more information about Container Registry, see the [official Selectel documentation](https://docs.selectel.ru/cloud/craas/).

 ## Example usage